Last Tuesday, I found a noodle stuck to the ceiling.

 Sensory Learning Through Food: Why Mess Is Actually Good

-Here’s something I didn’t know before becoming a parent: toddlers learn through their senses.
-Touching food, squishing it, even throwing it (ugh) is all part of how their brains process the world.
+Toddlers learn through their senses.
+Touching food, squishing it, and yes, even throwing it (ugh), is all part of how their brains process the world.

 - Texture (smooth, sticky, cold)